alassek/objectify/README.md

       }
     });

+Within your processing function, `this` refers to a copy of the entire filters variable, so you can make your functions dependent on other filters.
+The filters object is cloned before being sent to your function, so modifications during convert will be ignored.

 If you have two fields with the same name that need to be treated differently,  you can qualify the field name.
 Exact matches will always trump field names: